huyz/wp-java-applet-embed/readme.txt

 If there's enough user demand, I'll look into supporting more file types for upload.

+= Is there a way to specify a minimum Java version? =

+Not right now.
+I don't know if there's demand for it.

 == Screenshots ==

 1. Administration settings